Web Crawling Webinar for Tech Teams

-How to Use a Proxy With Python Requests in 2024
+How to Set a Proxy In Python Requests (2025)

-In this tutorial, you'll learn how to do it step by step.
-Let's roll!
+In this tutorial, you'll learn how to do it step-by-step.
+Let's get started!

-In this section, you'll learn how to perform basic Python requests with a proxy, where to get proxies from, how to authenticate, and some other day-to-day mechanisms.
+In this section, you'll learn how to perform basic Python requests with a proxy, where to get the proxies from, how to authenticate proxies and other techniques.
+We'll use https://httpbin.org/ip, a web page that returns your IP address, as the target site to test the proxy connection.

-Before we begin, make sure you have Python and the Requests library installed.
-And since following this tutorial will be easier if you know the fundamentals of web scraping with Python, feel free to check our guide.
+Following this tutorial will be easier if you know the fundamentals of web scraping with Python.

 program.py